etf-validator/etf-webapp-docker/README.md

 [docker-compose](https://docs.docker.com/compose/install/).
 The compose script can be found in the _etfenv_ directory.

-The compose script will setup a protected nginx webserver (User/Password: etf/etf) which proxies all requests to the etf-webapp container.
+The compose script will setup a protected nginx webserver (User/Password: etf/etf) which forwards all requests to the etf-webapp container.
 The htpasswd.txt and the _nginx.conf_ files are mounted read only in the container.
 You can edit the config file or use _htpasswd_ to create credentials.